-- Accomplished in the field of applied health care (broad definition) and/or post-secondary education nationally or internationally.
+- Significant contributions and accomplishments in the field of health care (broadly defined) provincially, nationally or internationally.

-- Accomplished in a professional discipline that aligns with the Michener Institute’s educational programs.
+- Significant contributions and accomplishments in a professional discipline that aligns with the Michener Institute’s educational programs.

-- Accomplished in a community of professional practice that aligns with the Michener Institute’s educational programs.
+- Significant contributions and accomplishments in a community of professional practice that aligns with the Michener Institute’s educational programs.

 How many Honorary Diploma awards are granted?

 Through the auspices of the Principal’s Office, the Michener Board of Governors normally awards one honorary diploma every other academic year.

 What is the role of the Honorary Diploma recipient?

 The recipient usually attends convocation, or another event, at which the diploma is awarded.
 A brief biographical profile and photo will be displayed at Michener as a permanent plaque.